cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 date: Last Modified
 permalink: /components/when/content-style-guide.html
 eleventyNavigation:
-  key: Content style guide
+  key: Style guide
-  parent: When it's applied
+  parent: Content
-  order: 51.5
+  order: 205
 ---

 We write for all Californians.
 Our content bridges the gap between Californians and the information and services they need.